 4. Painting time

-- How do painters go so fast?
+- How do pro painters go so fast?
 A roller to spread the paint (makes a very even coat), then “tip it out” paint with a good brush.

-- Your lifetime brush and roller are under “Shopping List“ below.♦ Don’t go low-budget on the brush or roller as they fall apart when wet.
+- Your lifetime brush and roller are under “Shopping List“ below.
+Don’t go low-budget on the brush or roller as they fall apart when wet.
 There outta be law.

 - Between coats, inspect.
 Do you see any holes you forgot to fill or that shrank?
 Just hit them again, let dry, sand and then prime/paint to catch them up.

 - Read the paint can label on re-coating time.
-There is a minimum and a maximum.
+There is both a minimum and a maximum.
 If you wait too long, you have to sand between coats.

-5. Clean up is way easy
+5. Clean up is very easy

 Clean your brush: wire brush the dried crud (handle too) and pound the heck out of the bristles under warm water until 98% clean (more details: 5-minute read).
 Comb straight to dry: it will be line new next time.
 Easy.
 (Video demonstration).
+NOTE: don’t use budget wire brushes, especially in the sink.
+The bristles fall out and end up in the drain.

-General plywood tips:
+General plywood painting and other tips:

 - Plywood caution: Ask the store if the wood is from China: there is a lot of junk going around (the layers come apart).